The global skills and competency framework for the digital world

 Methods and tools: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 Evaluates and selects appropriate methods and tools in line with agreed policies and standards.
-Contributes to organisational policies, standards, and guidelines for methods and tools.
+Contributes to organisational policies, standards and guidelines for methods and tools.

 Implements methods and tools at programme, project and team levels including selection and tailoring in line with agreed standards.